exercism/problem-specifications/exercises/leap/instructions.md

 # Instructions

-Your task is to determine if any given year is a leap year.
+Your task is to determine whether a given year is a leap year.